vberlier/narwhal/README.md

 }
 ```

 Note that when a fixture with modifiers is applied to a test, all the modifiers are registered on the test itself.
-For each test, Unicorn recursively resolves all the parameters and fixtures that are being used and applies them directly to the test.
+For each test, Narwhal recursively resolves all the parameters and fixtures that are being used and applies them directly to the test.
 If several fixtures all require a particular modifier, they will share the same instance.

 ### Managing test resources

-Unicorn can take care of freeing memory for you at the end of a test.
+Narwhal can take care of freeing memory for you at the end of a test.
 You can register a pointer to be automatically freed by using the `auto_free()` function.
 This allows you to eliminate calls to `free()` from the end of your tests and ensures that no matter the outcome of the test, the allocated memory is always released.

 ```c
 TEST(example)